collinglass/routerjs/README.md

 # Router

-A light-weight client-side router.
+A light-weight FRP client-side router.

-Inspired by [this](http://joakimbeng.eu01.aws.af.cm/a-javascript-router-in-20-lines/) article by [Joakim Bengtson](https://gist.github.com/joakimbeng).

-I started changing it to use the [HTML5 History API](https://developer.mozilla.org/en-US/docs/Web/Guide/API/DOM/Manipulating_the_browser_history) and use swig template language and then it turned into a huge learning experience.
+No wizardry, written to be readable and customizable.

+## Docs

+	To be written.

+## TODO

+- Add controller logic
+- Replace swig with custom templating language.
+- Replace reqwest with custom ajax call.

+### Shoutout

 A shoutout to [Ranger Mauve](https://github.com/RangerMauve) for making it awesome.
-It should really should be under his github.
+It should really be under his github.